Buzut/git-emojis-hook/README.md

 cd .git/hooks/ && curl -O https://raw.githubusercontent.com/Buzut/git-emojis-hook/master/commit-msg && curl -O https://raw.githubusercontent.com/Buzut/git-emojis-hook/master/prepare-commit-msg && chmod +x *
 ```

-Also, it might be handy to place the two files in a directory within your directory and add a bash alias to automate the deploy.
+Also, it might be handy to place the two files in a directory within your home and add a bash alias to automate the deploy.

 For exemple, in your home diretory, you could organize things like this:
 ```